-The barrier, if other than solid wall type of construction, must be infilled so that the ball cannot pass through or under it.
+The barrier, if other than solid wall type of construction, may be infilled so that the ball cannot pass through or under it.
 Plastic multi-purpose hi-vis fencing is not considered suitable for infill.

 There must be a minimum of 1.83 metres between the touchline, goal line and the pitch perimeter barrier.
-NB for Grade A a minimum of 2.25 metres is required.
+NB for Grade A (The Football Conference National) a minimum of 2.25 metres is required.